 So, what does Moringa offer you?
 Let's run down what's super fab about this little-known superfood.

 Nutritious: Just a cup of chopped Moringa leaves provides a punch of protein, iron y calcium and vitamins B1 and B2.
 Antioxidant rich: Moringa contains antioxidants that work to fight free radical damage in your body.
-A potential anti-inflammatory: Consuming Moringa may help to reduce inflammation throughout the body.
-Possible cholesterol reducer: Studies are forthcoming, but some evidence shows that Moringa may help lower cholesterol, which is a precursor to heart disease.
 The bottom line is that Moringa is being studied more closely for its total-body health potential.
 But the fact remains that it is a powerhouse when it comes to nutrition, and we're anxious to see a complete rundown of benefits once more research is in.

 Let's talk taste.